 Hi.
 I’m Melissa

-I am not a stranger to pain or shame.
-It's my priority to provide a caring, understanding, and non-judgmental environment where you feel safe to explore your thoughts and feelings and the circumstances affecting them.
+I am not a stranger to pain or shame, and I know how much it matters to feel met with warmth, understanding, and care.
 I want to listen closely and deeply to your story and to guide our time together in a way that helps you heal and work toward meaningful change.

 My Education and Experience